-For the sake of a more practical, realistic example, consider a business that sells sales automation software to small to midsize organizations.
-Your company offers three tiered plans — each with its own increasingly extensive suite of features.
+For a more realistic example, consider a business that sells sales automation software to small-to-medium-sized businesses.
+The company offers three tiered plans with additional features on more expensive plans.

 A rep from the company is currently working out a deal with a small business that's agreed to purchase the least expensive of the three available options.
 If the rep wanted to upsell their prospect, they would likely tout the relevant features the middle-tier option offers that the lower-tier option doesn't.

-Let's say the prospect's business is maturing to the point that it's going to lean more heavily on accurate forecasting in the near future.
+Let's say the prospect's business is maturing, so it will lean more heavily on accurate forecasting.
 In our scenario, the bottom-tier plan lacks the forecasting resources that the middle-tier option provides.

 With that in mind, the rep might try to upsell the prospect by stressing how upgrading to the higher option will ensure that their business is adequately prepared to easily create accurate, productive forecasts as it expands.

 The difference between cross-selling and upselling is in their names.
 Cross-selling adds to a sale through additional, lateral products that complement the initial purchase.
 Upselling adds to a purchase by selling a prospect an upgraded or enhanced version of the original product.

 The terms are often used interchangeably, but the approaches for each are different.